The Pays de Fénelon,

 Dordogne

-In the south of the region, the Dordogne River shapes the landscape and structures the itineraries.
-Its calm waters are ideal for swimming, canoeing, or simply relaxing by the water's edge in an open and peaceful setting.
+In the southern part of the region, the Dordogne River winds through the landscape and defines the routes.
+Its calm waters are perfect for swimming, canoeing, or taking a break by the water’s edge in an open and peaceful setting.

-The greenway linking Sarlat to Cazoulès (commune of Pechs-de-l'Espérance) runs alongside the river for several kilometers.
-Accessible on foot or by bike, it crosses gentle countryside, punctuated by rest stops and viewpoints over the valley.
+The greenway connecting Sarlat to Cazoulès (in the municipality of Pechs-de-l’Espérance) runs along the river for several kilometers.
+Accessible on foot or by bike, it winds through gentle countryside, dotted with rest stops and viewpoints overlooking the valley.

-During the season, from June to September, a ferry crosses the Dordogne at Cazoulès.
-It offers the possibility of reaching Souillac, in the Lot department, or continuing on to Saint-Julien-de-Lampon and Sainte-Mondane, where the Château de Fénelon stands, via shared roads suitable for gentle traffic.
+During the season, from June through September, a ferry crosses the Dordogne River at Cazoulès.
+It offers the option of traveling to Souillac, in the Lot department, or continuing on to Saint-Julien-de-Lampon and Sainte-Mondane—home to the Château de Fénelon—via shared roads suitable for non-motorized traffic.

 places that